You don't need to speak fluent cockney to be 'having a laugh' in this legendary party city.

 So you’re probably thinking it’s going to be a whack ... you might be surprised, we build most weekends bespoke to suit client needs (and that includes working towards budgets) and we’ve got a fantastic reputation for great value.
-However for ready-made cost effective solutions we’ve got 1 night 4* hotel packages starting from as little as £139 and a 2 night package that starts at an unbelievable £99 per person, there’s even a 2 night 5* package for well under £300!
-What’s the catch ... there isn’t one, StagWeb was originally based in London and we’re well connected with very strong links, plus we’ve been running group events for 12 years!
+Or you can pick one of our ready-made packages, predesigned with big laughs and stag-sized challenges.
+What’s the catch?
+There isn’t one, StagWeb was originally based in London and we’re well connected with very strong links, plus we’ve been managing London stag weekends since 2002.
 Have a look at our packages.
 What you’ve got to allow for on any stag is the entertainment budget, drinks, clubs, taxis, etc – that’s where the costs add up and why building a smart itinerary with the right venues and getting a lot sorted in advance really pays off.
 It’s easier as a group and much easier still if you know what you’re doing and where you’re going, gentlemen in the case of the Capital – it definitely pays to be prepared.

 Hopefully the above gives you a good idea of how to get started, the easiest thing to do from here is to either call in, pick a package or send us a brief of what you need, the plan it page is a great place to start.
 And if you’re worried don’t be, there’s no hard sell, the service is the best in the business, you get your own expert contact and you can make all the changes you need to get what you want, that’s why we’re here.
 Once you’ve sent a brief in we’ll be back to you quickly with a range of London stag do ideas and suggestions to fit your budget!
 You’ll get your own London expert account manager and event team backing you up every step of the way.
 Why not get started today!